New Zealand Law Society - Membership FAQs

 Why should I be a member of the New Zealand Law Society?

 The Law Society is the only organisation that represents lawyers nationwide with three sections and 13 branches across the motu.
-Nearly 10,000 lawyers have chosen to be members.
+More than 10,500 lawyers (60% of the profession) have chosen to be members.

 We represent all lawyers on crucial matters of access to justice and rule of law.
 We are the trusted advocate on issues affecting the profession and we have strong relationships with government.
 We are a trusted provider of professional development and education.